IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 ![The debugger in action](images/js_lab1_vscode_attach_break.png)

+Stop the VS Code debugging session (by pressing the red stop/disconnect icon).
+From the application directory, stop the appsody debug session by entering `appsody stop` in a terminal window.

 #### Build the application

-Up until now, we have been using appsody in what we call "Rapid Local Development Mode", where we can cycle round code changes, testing and debugging them - all within a local Docker environment.
+Up until now, we have been using appsody in what we call "Rapid Local Development Mode", where we can cycle through code change, test and debug - all within a local Docker environment.
 Appsody is making this environment possible, through a combination of the CLI, the stack and appsody code within that stack.
 Once you are ready to deploy the application outside of appsody control, there are two additional appsody commands to help you.

 These enable a couple of capabilities: